 - Do the necessary and appropriate maintenance work to prepare your house for winter.

 - Make sure your heating system works well.

-- The cold can aggravate certain illnesses, and some medications can make you more sensitive to the cold.
-Certain people are more at risk of suffering from the effects of extreme cold.
+- Because the cold can aggravate certain illnesses and some medications can make the body more sensitive to the cold, certain people are more at risk of suffering from the effects of cold.
+See the People at Risk section on the Effects of Cold Temperatures on Health page for further information.
 If this is your case, consult a health-care professional to learn about measures you should take.

 - When you go out, dress warmly, according to the temperature outside.
 Make sure that you cover your head, nose, mouth, neck, hands and feet properly.
 Wear boots that will keep your feet warm and prevent you from slipping and falling.

 - Do not stay outside too long without being well protected from the cold.

 - Obtain regular updates on weather conditions in your region.

 - Pay special attention to extreme cold warnings issued by Environment Canada.
 In Québec, an extreme cold warning is issued when the temperature or wind chill index is expected to reach -38°C for at least two hours.
 In Nord-du-Québec, such a warning is issued when the temperature or wind chill index is expected to reach -48°C for at least two hours.